AlvaroMlgs/BachelorThesis/Memoir/Scheme.md

 > You organize this section by idea, and not by author or by publication.

+- Technology Readiness Level
-- Legislation
+- Environment sensing
-	- Limitations to use of UAVs (expand on introduction)
-- Socioeconomic aspects
+	- Sonar
-	- Advantages of using UAVs on certain tasks
-	- Consider operational savings (give some numbers)
-- State of Technology
+	- Lidar
+	- Computer vision
+- Collision avoidance
 	- TCAS on commercial aircraft
 	- Phantom 4
 	- [eBumper](http://dronelife.com/2014/10/31/making-flying-easy-panoptes-e-bumper/)
+- Real-time GNC
+	- Vijay Kumar
+	- Andrea DiStefano

 ## Problem Statement